tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 standard ClientHello, with the exception of the following rules:

 1. It MUST NOT offer to negotiate TLS 1.2 or below.
-1. It MUST NOT offer to resume any non-ECH PSK or any session for TLS 1.2 and below.
+1. It MUST NOT offer to resume any session for TLS 1.2 and below.
 1. It MAY offer any other extension in the ClientHelloOuter except those that have been incorporated into the ClientHelloInner as described in
    {{outer-extensions}}.